-The Wampanoag are one of many Nations of people all over North America who were here long before any Europeans arrived, and have survived until today.
+The Wampanoag were one of many indigenous Nations throughout North America who were here long before any Europeans arrived, and they have survived until today.

 These villages covered the territory along the east coast as far as Wessagusset (today called Weymouth), all of what is now Cape Cod and the islands of Natocket and Noepe (now called Nantucket and Martha’s Vineyard), and southeast as far as Pokanocket (now Bristol and Warren, Rhode Island).
-We have been living on this part of Turtle Island for over fifteen thousand years.
+They have been living on that part of Turtle Island for over fifteen thousand years.